Paying for Graduate School

 - It is a 10-year payment obligation, rather than 20 or 25 years.

 Know the parameters of IDR and qualifications for PSLF before you make any decisions about how much to borrow for graduate school.
-Also, be aware that the Trump administration wants to limit IDR-eligible borrowing so you should pay close attention to close attention to federal policy as the situation may change.
+Also, be aware that future federal policy may shift and limit IDR-eligible borrowing so you should pay close attention as the situation may change.

 Student loan debt is nearly impossible to discharge through bankruptcy.
 Any default will have lifelong negative consequences for you.
 Be sure you can re-pay this debt before you borrow the money.
-You won’t be able to escape it.
+You won’t escape it.

 If you are certain when you enter graduate school that you will not use IDR, then you may opt for private student loans instead of Graduate PLUS, as they usually have lower fees and rates.
 However, this is risky because you cannot later reverse that decision and make the private loans IDR-eligible.

-Instead, after you use federal student loans, move to Graduate PLUS.
+Instead, after you use federal student loans, opt for Graduate PLUS.
 If, at a later date, you conclude you will not use IDR, then re-finance the loans into a lower cost private loan.

 Unless you are certain that you won’t need IDR, I recommend that you finance graduate school using the following approach: